Frequently Asked Questions

 How much does it cost?

-A minimum donation of $60 per team to the Friends of Long Hunter State Park.
-(Note it’s only $30 if you are bringing your own canoe.)
+Flat-fee donation of $85 per team.
 When you complete the registration form, you will be taken to a confirmation page with instructions for sending in your donation.
 In effect, your registration fee is a tax-deductible donation.
+We want to give special thanks to the many generous Loonies who make donations each year well above and beyond the minimum.

 Will we get a refund if we change our mind and decide not to race?

 It will probably be warm, perhaps even bordering on outright hot.
 But there are no guarantees.
-One year, we had a touch of snow.
-Last year, we had so much rain that part of the running course was knee-deep in water.
+One year, we had so much rain that part of the running course was knee-deep in water.
+We'll have lots of water, ice and misters.

 How about the kids?